flopezag/fiware-testbed-deploy/doc/admin.md

     ssh ubuntu@floating_ip

-Although the VM is active, the installation is still running inside the VM and needs a few minutes to complete.
+Although the server is active, the installation is still running inside the server and needs a few minutes to complete.
 Usually the installation process lasts between 10 and 20 minutes.
 The job is finished after the file *config_vars* is copied into the */home/ubuntu* folder inside the virtual machine.

 When the installation is finished, the credential may be loaded with *. ~/config_vars*.
-The command *nova list* shows a testing VM that has been created during the installation inside the testbed (that is, it is a virtual machine running inside the testbed virtual machine).
-The floating IP 192.168.58.201 is associated to this VM (that is the second IP of the pool, the first was assigned to the router).
+The command *nova list* shows a testing server that has been created during the installation inside the testbed (that is, it is a virtual machine running inside the testbed virtual machine).
+The floating IP 192.168.58.201 is associated to this server (that is the second IP of the pool, the first was assigned to the router).
 It is possible to connect to the server following this steps:

     eval $(ssh-agent -s)